Skip to Main Content

 Remote learning

 Remote learning brings new challenges, from coping with unstructured time to understanding new technologies and ways of working.
-This guide is designed to get you thinking about these and point you in the direction of our more specific help should you need it.
+This guide is designed to get you thinking about these and point you in the direction of more specific help should you need it.

-The majority of this guide is taken from the University of Hull's Brynmor Jones Library's Remote Learning Guide, who have generously and openly shared the contents with the wider library community.
+The majority of this guide is taken from the University of Hull's Brynmor Jones Library's Remote Learning Guide, who have generously openly shared the contents with the wider library community.
 The content has been adapted and tailored to Wolfson College and the University of Cambridge.
-Specific references to Wolfson college, may also be generalised for other Cambridge colleges.
+Specific references to Wolfson college may also be generalised for other Cambridge colleges.

 Time management